Contact Us

 This gallery is simply a journaling of the occasional projects I do for my family, or as gifts for some friends in the community.
 Enjoy browsing!

-This project came up after renting our place in the mountains in Northern Japan where it gets quite cold in winter.
+HOT TUBE COVERS - This project came up after renting our place in the mountains in Northern Japan where it gets quite cold in winter.
 Since we have the older style deep tub that does not re-heat the water, we needed a top to keep the heat in.
 And wow, it really works well.
 It is made with no screws or nails and held together with tongue & groove joints, and long, tapered sliding dovetails.
 Made from local Cypress.

 We used them unfinished to see how they faired with tubs pretty much every night for 6 months.
 Then as I could see evidence of mold, I dried them and did a treatment of SugiBan (burning them with a torch).
-Then sanded a little just to get the loose char off, and did a nice coat of my favorite Sam Maloof finish which gave them an amazing old and polished look that I love.
+Then sanded a little just to get the loose char off, and did a nice coat of the Sam Maloof finish which gave them an amazing old and polished look that I love.
 They will have a nice long life now!

-This project was for our friend Sasaki-san who is the elder artist and last remaining crafts person of the Tsukimoshi Clay Doll.
+TSUKIMOSHI DOLL MUSEUM SIGN - This project was for our friend Sasaki-san who is the elder artist and last remaining crafts person of the Tsukimoshi Clay Doll.
 She has a beautiful studio and Museum (open to the public) at her home on the outskirts of Tono City.
 We did a YouTube Episode about her and her craft on our ‘Treasures of Tono’ YouTube Channel.

 This sign I made to replace her old sign which was falling apart and hardly readable.
 I wanted to make a design that would be noticable for passers-by, and easy to read for people searching for her Museum.
 I also wanted to make it all with joinery and no nails or screws.
 So this is what we came up with.
 All locally made lumber, with the sign wood from a local mill, as well as the frame made from local cedar trees.

-Making the things we want to practice accessible, is what this build was about.
+SHAKUHACHI FLUTE RACK - Making the things we want to practice accessible, is what this build was about.
 I simply don’t make the time to play these flutes if I have to go find them and unpack them etc… but when they are right in front of me, looking awesome, and displayed in a classy way, then I grab them quite often and over time, actually learn to play them.

 The wood back board for this I found at a Farmers Market here in Tono Japan for next to nothing.
 I is a beautiful piece of Cypress and as soon as I saw it, I knew what I was going to use it for.
 I hand carved all the little Zelkova holders, from the off cuts from my workbench and did a through mortise & tenon joinery for each.
-The finish is again my favorite Sam Maloof finish and the flutes have never been happier!
+The finish is the Sam Maloof finish and the flutes have never been happier!